 - Omega 3 fatty acids: Omega 3 fatty acids have known to protect against heart disease, and also alleviate symptoms of rheumatoid arthritis.
 It is recommended to consume at least two servings per week of fishes like salmon, tuna and halibut.

 So many essential vitamins and minerals are required for the healthy functioning of the body, but how does one get these?
 For calcium, Osteocare is a supplement manufactured by UK’s number 1 vitamin company, and is used by families all across the world, as it is specially formulated with calcium to help maintain healthy bones both in men and women of all ages.
 Another famous vitamin and mineral supplement is Perfectil.
 Their range of beauty vitamins and minerals provide specific support to help maintain great looking skin, hair and nails all year round.
+Alternatively, you can check out these Dim supplement reviews for more options.

 However, before you begin taking any supplements, it is strongly recommended that your consult your doctor.